 This statement sets out the approach of the Trustee of the Reuters Pension Fund ("the Fund") with regards to identifying, assessing, monitoring, and mitigating climate-related risks and opportunities1 in the context of the Trustee's broader regulatory and fiduciary responsibilities to their members.
-This is the first such report produced and covers the period from 1 January 2022 to 31 December 2022.
+This is the Fund's second report and covers the period from 1 January 2023 to 31 December 2023.